 All research and analysis plans should be pre-registered, preferably on the Open Science Framework (OSF) unless you have reason to prefer a different option.

 To the extent that is possible, applicable, and ethical, your data, analysis scripts, and experimental materials should be made available to others in a way that does not require them to contact you for access (e.g., posted on the OSF or deposited in a dedicated data repository).
 These should be shared as publicly as possible given the constraints of your materials in terms of confidentiality, participant consent, and copyright considerations.
+Some examples of complete lab projects hosted on OSF: Variability in Free and Cued Recall, Animacy and Memory, etc.

 You should get into the habit of maintaining detailed records and organizing all files – physical and digital – related to your lab work in a fashion that will be straightforward for others (and your future self) to navigate and understand.
-Good practices include clear documentation of your storage system/organizational approach (e.g., in the form of “readme” files that detail the folder structure) and things like the meaning of variable names within files; using descriptive and consistent names for files, folders, and variables; and extensively annotating any scripts used for data analysis or experiment programming.
+Good practices include clear documentation of your storage system/organizational approach (e.g., in the form of “readme” files that detail the folder structure) and things like the meaning of variable names within files; using descriptive and consistent names for files, folders, and variables; extensively annotating any scripts used for data analysis or experiment programming, and keeping records of project milestones and timelines (OSF wiki pages for projects are a useful medium for this).
 A formal data management plan is encouraged and may be helpful to you, but is not required outright.

 Back up all lab data regularly, and ensure they are always stored in at least 3 locations.
 Your office computer and the backup server available through your office computer can count as two; the third may be a personal machine or hard drive, or the lab hard drive if needed.
 Cloud-based services are convenient and may be acceptable for some purposes, but should not be used for identifiable or potentially sensitive data, or anything else you would prefer kept private.